CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 **NOTE:** This file is configured for MySQL database by default.
 If you want to use SQL Server or Oracle, please follow the instructions in Database Configuration section.

-**MySQL Timezone setting** It is important for the timezone on the application server and the database server to be the same.
+**MySQL Timezone setting:** It is important for the timezone on the application server and the database server to be the same.
 If this is not the case in your environment you can set the timezone of the database connection using a jdbc option:

 	jdbc:mysql://<path_to_mysql_database_server>:3306/<schema_name_of_mysql_database>?useLegacyDatetimeCode=false&serverTimezone=<3-letter-timezone>

+**MySQL 5.7 specific:**
+If you use MySQL 5.7, you need to replace:

+	database: MySQL

+by:

+	database: MySQL.5.7

 ### Database Configuration ###
 By default the ccpd-config.yml is configured to utilize a MySQL database.
 Starting with version v1.0.3 you will be able to use MS SQL Server and Oracle Databases as well.
 In the ccpd-config.yml, there are several settings you need to make to utilize these other DBMS: